 Bath towels are one of those basic necessities that many people put off investing in.
 But once you do, you’ll realize it’s worth the money.
 When it comes time to drop some serious dough on quality linens, though, you want to make sure you’re getting your money’s worth.

 Parachute, which specializes in “premium, accessible essentials,” keeps costs at a minimum through its online-only, direct-to-consumer business model.
 The brand’s Fouta Stripe Towels are a modern version of the lightweight towels traditionally found in Mediterranean bathhouses.
-We tested the towel in order to give you the lowdown on its material, design, texture, absorbency, and more.
+We tested the towel to give you the lowdown on its material, design, texture, absorbency, and more.
 Keep reading to see if this is the upgrade your linen closet needs.

 Material and Design: Lightweight Turkish cotton

-Parachute’s fouta towels are made from 100 percent long-staple Turkish cotton—a material known for its softness and absorbency.
+Parachute’s fouta bath towels are made from 100 percent long-staple Turkish cotton—a material known for its softness and absorbency.
 “Staple” refers to the length of the fibers the fabric is woven from.
 Long-staple cotton is, as you’d guess, made from long cotton fibers which are not only superior in quality, but less prone to fraying, pulling, wrinkling, and fading.

 We have to note that the towel isn’t as bright as it appears in Parachute’s product listing; it’s more of an off-white or soft eggshell shade.

-Beyond their high-quality construction, the linens also have a sleek, minimalist look that can easily be incorporated in most bathroom decor schemes.
+Beyond their high-quality construction, the linens also have a sleek, minimalist look that can easily be incorporated into most bathroom décor schemes.
 Gray stripes add chic detailing to a neutral white towel that may otherwise be boring.
 That said, gray and white is the only color combination available, which may prove disappointing to some.
-Additionally, we have to note that the towel isn’t as bright as it appears in Parachute’s product listing; it’s more of an off white or soft eggshell shade.
+Additionally, we have to note that the towel isn’t as bright as it appears in Parachute’s product listing; it’s more of an off-white or soft eggshell shade.

 Lastly, purists and eco-conscious consumers will be happy to know that Parachute’s towels are OEKO-TEX Standard 100 certified, meaning they've been tested for harmful substances.

 Texture: Smooth and soft